A Hamburger Today

 Once you know a few of the tricks, the process itself is really quite simple, and can just as easily be applied to pork, venison, or beef.

-In addition to the illustrated slideshow demonstrating each step, here are a few tips on how to shop for lamb racks this season.
+In addition to the illustrated guide demonstrating each step, here are a few tips on how to shop for lamb racks this season.

 - Look for whole racks that are composed of at least eight rib sections.
 Even if you plan on cooking the lamb in smaller portions, you'll get more even portion sizes if you cut it yourself at home.